zlociu/zlociu/README.md

 ## Hi!
 I'm Marcin 👋

-I'm a graduate of IT studies at the Poznań University of Technology.
+I'm a .NET developer.
 I specialize in distributed and parallel systems 🖥️.
+You can find here some of my student projects (solo & team) but also my hobby projects.
 My passion is music (specially film music)🎵.
 In my free time, I like to play the piano 🎹.
 <!--
 **zlociu/zlociu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.